ansatzcapital/dilib/docs/source/patterns.md

 ## When should I use type annotations?

-Specs automatically inherit the correct types of spec returns, so it's not required to set explicitly.
+Config fields automatically inherit correct types based on the spec return type, so it's not required to set explicitly.
 E.g.:

 ```python
 class FooConfig(dilib.Config):